 Ward committees were intended to play a large role in this regard but membership is not even open to residents but reserved for representatives who are nominated by registered organisations.
 The Councillor gets to choose which sectors are represented with approval from the Sub-Council and elections are only held if there are more than one nomination.
 Only representatives from organisations can vote in these elections.

 The City of Cape Town does not delegate any decision making powers to ward committees.
-They are required to meet a few times a year and are meant to play an advisory role for the Councillor and support the City with public participation but their views are rarely taken into consideration in any way.
+They are required to meet a few times a year and are meant to play an advisory role for the Councillor and support the City with public participation but their views are rarely taken into consideration.
 No wonder Ward Committees are mostly dysfunctional and rarely meet or have any impact in the ward.